Gametoast/ZeroMunge/HelpDocs/src/topic_start.md

 * **Auto-detect the munge.bat file inside a selected folder and add it to the file list**
 * **Add the common munge.bat files for an entire project to the file list**
 * **For each file, copy the associated LVL file(s) to another directory**
-* Save and load different "presets" of the file list's contents and toggle values
+* **Save and load different "presets" of the file list's contents and toggle values**
+* **Ability to check for updates and point user to latest release's download page**